Profitbase/Episode-Docs/articles/flow/flow.md

 # What is Profitbase Flow

-Profitbase Flow enables businesses to automate digital processes and integrate data from various sources through a user-friendly drag-and-drop interface.
+Profitbase Flow enables the office of finance within organizations to automate digital processes and integrate data from disparate sources.
+It is a cloud service for building and running programs using "boxes and arrows" to perform automated business operations.

-**Digital process automation**

--	Create, visualize, and manage complex business processes with a user-friendly drag-and-drop interface.
--	Orchestrate processes between different business applications.
--	Monitor and respond to events from external systems, such as incoming emails, message brokers, or changes in 3rd party applications.

-**Data integrations**
+#### Financial modelling

+-  Build financial models as chains of calculations, business rules, and data operations in visual diagrams.

+#### Data integration
--	Easily connect to various data sources, including databases, APIs, cloud services and ERP systems.
+-   Connect to ERP systems, databases, APIs, and cloud services.
--	Transform, cleanse, validate and enrich data as it flows through the system to ensure data quality and consistency.
+-	Extract, transform, cleanse, validate and enrich data from disparate data sources.
--	Keep data synchronized across systems in real-time or on a scheduled basis to support up-to-date decision making.

-**Business rules and high-performance calculations over large volumes of data**
+-   Build unified data models for reporting and analysis

+#### Application integration
+-	Connect disparate business applications through APIs and orchestrate operations across them.

+#### Automate digital processes

+-	Build and run complex digital business processes using "boxes and arrows".
+Write code when you have to - or want to.
+-	Automate manual tasks.
+-	Monitor and respond to events in business systems.

+#### Build business rules engines

 -	Build business rules engines for any type of business area, including finance, operations, IT, HR, sales, and marketing.
--	Perform complex calculations over large volumes of data at high speed to get immediate feedback on input.
+-	Perform complex calculations and data operations on large volumes of data at high speed.

-**Build APIs**

--	Make your services and data available through highly available, secure APIs.

 <br/>